Best Running Underwear

 Criteria Used for Evaluation

-Some materials you will find in running underwear include the following:
+Some materials you will find in these types of underwear include the following:

 Spandex: Spandex makes the underwear stretchy, supportive, and comfortable.
+Due to this often used in the compression socks.
 Also, spandex can ventilate well and won’t cause moisture build-up problems.

 To make sure you get a pair of underwear that will fit you correctly, remember that the measurements for fit will depend on the size of your waist.
-So, to get underwear that will fit you the best, make sure you measure the size of your waist prior to making your purchase.
-Well-fitting underwear is very important for running so make sure you also check out the sizing chart provided by the manufacturers so you know you are purchasing the correct size.
+So, to get underwear that will fit you the best, make sure you measure the size of your waist before making your purchase.
+Well-fitting underwear is essential for running, just like the running tights, so make sure you also check out the sizing chart provided by the manufacturers, so you know you are purchasing the correct size.

-How durable your running underwear is will depend a lot on the thickness of the design, and the materials that make up the underwear.
-First, the thickness is something that can increase durability in this type of underwear, but because many runners want lightweight products, a lot of running underwear is made to be thin and lightweight, and won’t always be as durable as you might want it to be.
-However, this problem isn’t true of all brands, but it does tend to hold true for many of the more lightweight, thin offerings you’ll find in running underwear.
+How durable your underwear is will depend a lot on the thickness of the design, and the materials that make up the underwear.
+First, the thickness is something that can increase durability in this type of underwear, but because many runners want lightweight products, a lot of underwear is made to be thin and lightweight, and won’t always be as durable as you might want it to be.
+However, this problem isn’t exact of all brands, but it does tend to hold for many of the more lightweight, thin offerings you’ll find in these types of underwear.